Day 1 Arrive - Cuiaba - Jardim de Amazonia - 19th June 2024

 This wonderful jungle lodge holds many species that are not available on the regular Pantanal trip and this is the only place in the world you can see the critically endangered Cone-billed Tanager a species only rediscovered in 2003.
 There are plenty of other superb birds in this area and we have 2 full days at this jungle lodge to enjoy them.

-This morning we will search the surrounding fields and open areas for species such as Greater Rhea, Buff-necked Ibis, Plumbeous Ibis, the huge Jabiru, Golden-collared Macaws, Long-tailed Ground-Dove and possibly Yellowish Pipit.
+The next morning we will search the surrounding fields and open areas for species such as Greater Rhea, Buff-necked Ibis, Plumbeous Ibis, the huge Jabiru, Golden-collared Macaws, Long-tailed Ground-Dove and possibly Yellowish Pipit.
 The scrubby forest and surrounding area should hold Great Rufous Woodcreeper, Rufous Cachalote, Chaco Chachalaca, Guira Cuckoos, Chestnut-eared Aracari, White Woodpecker, Masked Gnatcatcher, Black-fronted Nunbird, Planalto and Matto Grosso Antshrikes, Yellow-billed and Red-crested Cardinals plus a host of other species.
 After lunch we will continue our journey to our next lodge looking for Red-legged Seriema, Capped and Whistling Herons and Yacare Caimen along the way.
 At our lodge bird feeders attract Orange-backed Troupial, Bay-winged Cowbirds, Purplish Jay, Saffron Finches, and much more.
 Campo Flickers and Crested Caracaras are almost tame and the nearby river holds many waterbirds.
 Depending on our time we may take a walk either this afternoon or tomorrow to a small patch of forest where we can look for Helmeted Manakin, Toco Toucan, Rusty-backed Spinetail, White-lored Spinetail, Fuscous Flycatcher, Rufous-tailed Jacamar, Black-tailed Marmoset and we have even seen Brazilian Tapir here.
-Night at Hotel Pantanal Matto Grosso.
+Nights at Pusada Piuval.

 Day 8 Porte Joffre - Rio Claro